List of DC Comics characters: T: Tala

-Tala is a character appearing in American comic books published by DC Comics.
-She is an evil demonic sorcerer who first appeared as an adversary of the Phantom Stranger.
+Tala is a demonic sorcerer who first appeared as an adversary of the Phantom Stranger.
 Tala first appeared in Phantom Stranger (vol. 2) #4, and was created by Neal Adams and Robert Kanigher.

 Tala, the Queen of Evil, is an evil mystical entity and the mistress of the Dark Circle.
 Her agenda often consists of tricking mortals into doing evil deeds, or unleashing the apocalypse onto the modern world.
 She frequently confronts the Phantom Stranger, usually along with Doctor Thirteen, by using her powers to enslave mortals.

 In post-Crisis continuity, Tala is a demon and mistress of Hell.
 She is known for either trying to doom mortals' souls to ruin or aiming to unleash apocalyptic evils upon the world.